10 Pun-derful Facts About Puns

 Puns can be divisive: Some find them irresistible, some find them groan-worthy.
-And while newspaper readers may appreciate clever wordplay in a headline—say, “Big Rig Carrying Fruit Crashes on 210 Freeway, Creates Jam,” or one of The New York Post’s seemingly endless Anthony Weiner puns—most people don’t drop puns in everyday conversation.
+And while newspaper readers may appreciate clever wordplay in a headline—say, “Big Rig Carrying Fruit Crashes on 210 Freeway, Creates Jam,” or one of The New York Post’s Anthony Weiner puns—most people don’t drop puns in everyday conversation.

 But for others, punning is a way of life.
 Pun competitions challenge wordsmiths to come up with as many great puns as they can on the fly in front of an audience.
-And they aren’t for the faint of heart, as author Joe Berkowitz found out over the course of writing Away With Words, his new book about the world of competitive punning.
+And they aren’t for the faint of heart, as author Joe Berkowitz found out over the course of writing Away With Words, his book about the world of competitive punning.
 Here are ten facts we learned from the book about puns and the art of wielding them competitively.

 Making puns “crosses all major languages and cultures in history,” John Pollack, an international punning champion and the author of a historical look at the phenomenon, The Pun Also Rises, told Berkowitz.
 In San Juan Chamula, Mexico, a tradition of verbal duels called k’ehel k’op, which often revolves around puns, dates back to Mayan times.
 Traditional Palestinian weddings have featured pun-heavy oral poetry duels for centuries.

-The largest and most prestigious pun competition is the O. Henry Pun-Off World Championships, held every year in Austin, Texas.
+The largest and most prestigious pun competition is the O. Henry Pun-Off World Championships, held annually in Austin, Texas.
 You’d think the reference to the famous short story writer would nod to his affinity for puns, but in fact, there’s not a lot of evidence he liked them at all.
 “Although he did name one of his stories ‘A Midsummer Knight’s Dream,’ the author’s work is largely pun-free,” Berkowitz writes.
 During the course of writing the book, he visited the O. Henry Museum in Austin, where the Pun-Off is held, and was informed that the connection between puns and the author O. Henry is quite tenuous.
 “Between you and me, he was not a huge punner,” a tour guide told him.
 “That connection was made between the museum and the Pun-Off early on because it was held here, and it just stuck.”

-There’s the homophonic pun, in which two words sound the same but mean something different. (“Czech” and “check,” for instance.)
+There’s the homophonic pun, in which two words sound the same but mean something different.
+(Czech and check, for instance.)
 Then there’s the homographic pun, in which two words sound different but are spelled the same.
 (Like a bass player versus a bass fish.)
 There are also homonymic puns, in which the words both sound and are spelled the same.
 (Berkowitz’s example: “I felt unsettled inside so I had an evening out.”)
 And last, there’s the portmanteau, a combination of two other words.
-(Like “brunch.”)
+(Like brunch.)

-The O. Henry Pun-Off in Austin—a competition Berkowitz calls “the Olympics of pun competitions”—has strict rules.
+The O. Henry Pun-Off—a competition Berkowitz calls “the Olympics of pun competitions”—has strict rules.
 Only honest-to-goodness puns are accepted.
 You can’t just throw in a phrase related to a topic if it doesn’t have the necessary wordplay to qualify as one of the four types of pun.
 “If the topic is railroads, we will not accept anything like, ‘I hope we stay on track,’” Pun-Off organizer Gary Hallock told Berkowitz by way of explanation.